HirotakaDango/music-player/README.md

 3. **Place music files:**

-    - Put your music files in the root folder or any subfolder below (the player recursively scans).
+    - Put your music files in the root folder or any subfolder (except `uploads/`).
+    - The player recursively scans for supported audio files.

 4. **Set permissions (if needed):**

-    - The PHP process must be able to write to `music.db` in the project directory.
+    - PHP must be able to write to `music.db` in the project directory.
-    - For uploads, make sure the `uploads/` folder (auto-created) is writable by PHP.
+    - For uploads, ensure the `uploads/` folder (auto-created) is writable by PHP.

 5. **Run with your favorite PHP server:**